readthedocs/readthedocs.org/docs/user/reference/environment-variables.rst

 .. envvar:: READTHEDOCS_CANONICAL_URL

-    Canonical URL for the version it's currently building.
+    Canonical base URL for the version that is built.
     If the project has configured a :doc:`custom domain </custom-domains>` (e.g. ``docs.example.com``) it will be used in the resulting canonical URL.
-    Otherwise, the default domain will be exposed (e.g. ``.readthedocs.io``)
+    Otherwise, your project's :ref:`default subdomain <custom-domains:default-subdomain>` will be used.

+The path for the language and version is appended to the domain, so the final canonical base URLs can look like the following examples.

     :Example: ``https://docs.example.com/en/latest/``
     :Example: ``https://docs.readthedocs.io/ja/stable/``